sky-uk/gradle-maven-plugin/CONTRIBUTING.md

 ### Documentation

-Gradle Maven Plugin is a networking library.
-Networking programming in general is a lot about explaining the concepts, standards, linking to specific RFCs and caring about doing things in a standardized way, caring to not reinvent the wheel.
-This requires knowledge that's not in a single place, so links are more than welcome.
 If you spotted a place where documentation could be improved (be in it-line documentation of project markdown pages), please feel free to submit a documentation improvement PR.
 We very much need a documentation that is as good, as as up-to-date as possible!

 We understand the need for foreign language documentation.
 Unfortunately, due to the scope and breadth of the project it's a tough promise to keep up-to-date documentation in other languages than English.
 Moreover, all contributors only have English as a common language on the project.
 Therefore, and to keep the project as maintainable as possible, we only accept documentation changes and improvements provided in English.
 If you're looking at providing a translation of the in-line documentation, please make sure you have the resources and time to keep it updated as the framework changes.
 We care a lot about the quality of both the code and its documentation, over the long term.
 Maintaining a foreign language translation is a longtime commitment that should not be taken lightly.